Federated Domain Generalization: A Survey: Future research directions

 \subsection{FDG to novel categories}

-FDG to novel categories refers to the ability of FL systems to generalize well to unseen or novel categories that are not present in the training data of participating domains.
-The existing FDG algorithms typically make an assumption that the label spaces (i.e., the set of possible categories) for different domains are identical.
-In reality, a more practical and general scenario arises when the source and target domains have both shared label spaces and private label spaces, resulting in an additional category gap between them \cite{You_un}.
+FDG to novel categories highlights the proficiency of FL systems in extending their generalization capabilities to previously unseen or novel categories not included in the training datasets of participating domains.
+Typically, existing FDG algorithms operate under the assumption that the label spaces—defined as the set of potential categories—across different domains are uniform.
+However, a more nuanced and applicable scenario emerges when the source and target domains possess both overlapping and distinct label spaces, introducing an augmented category gap between them\cite{You_un}.
 Here are some key techniques that could be used for FDG to novel categories: transfer learning \cite{zellinger2021beyond}, meta-learning \cite{nguyen2022fedsr}, or DA \cite{qin2022uncertainty}.